-When it comes to the longevity of pole barns vs. metal buildings, the playing field is level.
+When it comes to longevity of pole barns vs. metal buildings, the playing field is level.

 The common assumption is that the edge in longevity belongs to metal buildings, which are not susceptible to wood rot or termite damage.
 But steel frame buildings do have their own Achilles heels -- they’re vulnerable to rust and corrosion.

-Consequently, maintaining the structural integrity of a pole barn or metal building over the long term requires some level of upkeep and maintenance to prevent the deterioration of its components.
+Consequently, to maintain the structural integrity of a pole barn or metal building over the long term requires some level of upkeep and maintenance to prevent the deterioration of its components.